xshellinc/iotit/README.md

 *Note:* `iotit` requires [VM VirtualBox](http://www.oracle.com/technetwork/server-storage/virtualbox/downloads/index.html) and [Extension Pack](http://www.oracle.com/technetwork/server-storage/virtualbox/downloads/index.html#extpack) to be installed on your machine.

 ##### Windows specific

+**NOTE Windows build is still experimental and you may experience problems flashing on windows 7**

+**At this point we officaily do not support 32 bit windows (all versions)**

 You will need to install [git-for-windows](https://git-for-windows.github.io/)

 Upon installing, you will need to add both git and Unix tools to the system PATH [example screenshot](https://raw.githubusercontent.com/xshellinc/iotit/master/static/img/git-win.png)